-Whether it’s television, print, or online, media is a bigger part of our life than ever before.
+Whether it’s television, print or online, media is a bigger part of our lives than ever before.

 If you love keeping up with what’s new in media, and are even considering a career in it, then have a look at our guide to the best online courses available in Australia.

 Media studies is a wonderfully self-explanatory field.
 Simply put, it's the study of media, its history, impacts and importance.
 This could cover print journalism, radio, or film, or it could cover more modern forms of communication like the internet and social media.

 If you find yourself attracted to forms of communication and would like to devote your career to their development, then perhaps a career in media is for you.

 The qualifications that you need to find and to get the most out of that career will vary based on what field you want to work in and that job you’d like to do.
 If you already have a good idea, or if you would like to study and specialise as you go then a course online might help achieve your goals and further your career.

 See our latest February 2020 deals for media studies online courses below:

 Certificate of Social Media Marketing - The Complete Course from Udemy